AMOSSYS/Fragscapy/README.md

 ### Configuration files

-The main way (except if using fragscapy as an imported python package) to test suite is to describe everything in a config file and pass it to the command line as an argument.
+The main way (except if using fragscapy as an imported python package) to run a test suite is to describe everything in a config file and pass it to the command line as an argument.
 These config files have a predefined syntax that needs to be respected, else errors will be thrown.